Mohammad Mankad

-Mohammad Valibhai Mankad (13 February 1928 – 5 November 2022) was a Gujarati language novelist, story writer, columnist, translator and children's author from India.
+Mohammad Valibhai Mankad (13 February 1928 – 5 November 2022) was an Indian Gujarati language novelist, story writer, columnist, translator and children's author.

 Biography

-Mankad was born on 13 February 1928 at Paliyad village of Bhavnagar district, Gujarat, India.
+Mohammad Valibhai Mankad was born on 13 February 1928 at Paliyad village of Bhavnagar district, Gujarat, India.
 He studied for a B. A. and worked as a teacher in highschool at Botad.
 Later he settled at Surendranagar and took freelance writing.
 He served as the first chairman of Gujarat Sahitya Akademi from 1982 to 1984.
 He was a member of Gujarat Public Service Commission from 1984 to 1990.
 He was also a member of Senate of Gujarat University.
-He died on 5 November 2022 at the age of 93 at Gandhinagar.
+He died at Gandhinagar on 5 November 2022, at the age of 94.

 Works

-Mankad wrote column titled Kaleidoscope in Gujarat Samachar for several years.
+Mankad wrote column titled Kaleidoscope in Sandesh for several years.